 Kidney beans, black beans, and navy beans contain 8 g of protein per half-cup.

 A cup of dry roasted almonds without salt contains nearly 29 g of protein.

 Nuts also provide fiber to help keep someone fuller for longer and B vitamins for energy during training.

 However, many kinds of cheese are a source of saturated fats.
-Government guidelines advise people to limit saturated fats to no more than 10% of their daily calories.
+Government guidelines advise people to limit saturated fats to no more than

 High protein cereals

 Some packaged cereals are higher in protein, with between 7 and 15 g of protein per portion.

 Eating high protein cereals for breakfast also offers a source of carbohydrates and fiber.

 Soy milk is a suitable protein source for people who follow a plant-based diet or are intolerant to dairy milk.